The Camp Magic® Experience

 The aim of Camp Magic® is to eliminate the isolation that grief often presents by bringing bereaved children together to meet others who are in a similar situation.
 It provides a unique opportunity for campers to create lifelong friends, hear other’s stories and if they choose to, share their own.
 Everyone at Camp Magic® has experienced loss and can relate on a level that few others can.
 Camp Magic® strives to increase awareness and provide resources and support for grieving children.
 Campers learn that hope can be restored and they once again can imagine a life full of possibilities, knowing they are not alone.

-Camp Magic® is held over a three-day weekend during the NSW school holidays.
-Currently there are four camps held each year in the months of April, July, October and December.
-It is supported and staffed by trained volunteers.
+Camp Magic® is held over a three-day weekend and is currently located in Sydney, Regional NSW, ACT and Victoria.
+Camp is supported and staffed by trained employees and volunteers.

 Camp Magic® also provides an experience of shared value to members of the community and corporations via its volunteer mentoring program.
 Every volunteer mentor has been screened and holds a current Working With Children Check and National Criminal History Check.
 They have attended specialised mentor training provided by Feel the Magic to support them in their role as a mentor throughout Camp Magic®.